dotnet/interactive/samples/extensions/readme.md

 The `Library` sample is more complex.
 This sample illustrates how you can augment your own libraries with notebook-specific enhancements that will be available when someone uses you library in .NET Interactive, but without adding a direct dependency from your library to .NET Interactive.

+The `RandomNumber` extension shows how to build a script-based extension with no direct dependency on the `Microsoft.DotNet.Interactive` libraries.
+See `README.md` in that directory for more information.

 You can read more about building extensions [here](../../docs/extending-dotnet-interactive.md).